 HRB is more flexible when determining income eligibility for rentals, placing utmost importance on being housed and providing rental assistance when necessary.
 For homeownership, we use 35%.

-With subsidized housing, tenants pay 30% of their income in rent, and another entity, usually a government program, picks of the rest.
-The subsidy can be project-based, meaning that all households in a given building pay 30% of their income in rent, or it can tenant-based, meaning the tenant possesses a portable housing voucher, called a Section 8 after the legislation that that authorized this rental assistance program.
-With this voucher, a person can choose a home in the private sector and pay 30% of their income in rent.
+With subsidized housing, tenants pay 30% of their income in rent, and another entity, usually a government program, picks up the balance.
+The federal Section 8 voucher program, named for the legislation that authorized it, has two types of subsidies: project-based and tenant-based.
+With project-based vouchers, households in some or all the units in a building pay 30% of their income in rent.
+With the tenant-based version, the tenant possesses a portable housing voucher which allows them to choose a home in the private sector and pay 30% of their income in rent.
 The remaining rent is covered by a housing subsidy from the local public housing agency.
 These homes must meet the requirements of the program such as charging fair-market rent and meeting certain health and safety standards.

 HRB serves primarily low-income households.
 Low income is defined as at or below 80% area median income (AMI).
 However, we have a few homes for sale available to moderate-income households, earning as much as 120% AMI.